 Where in the world is Balaena now?

-After a successful 2018 field season with the Dominica Sperm Whale Project, Balaena is currently dry docked in Trinidad.
-In a few months, lab members will fly down to start prepping her for an upcoming Caribbean field season.
+After a successful 2019 field season with the Dominica Sperm Whale Project that abruptly ended due to the COVID-19 pandemic, Balaena is currently dry docked in Saint Lucia.
+In a few months, lab members will fly down to start prepping her for upcoming Galapagos and Caribbean field seasons.

 Where in the world has Balaena been?